MaxBWiseman/CatFanWebsite--MaxW/README.md

 # Responsiveness

-### The Cat Lover's Retreat should be viewable on most phones, tablets/pads will not work very well and support for them is a possible feature in the future.
+### The Cat Lover's Retreat should be viewable on most phones, tablet support is now availible too!
 Here are some screenshots taken with a Iphone SE phoneview -

 ![alt text](assets/images/ccmobile1.png)
 ![alt text](assets/images/ccmobile2.png)